Community Partnerships Help Expand Access to Vital Medical Care

-Safety net clinics serve a critical function
+Community clinics serve a critical function

 Impoverished people often must choose between buying food or obtaining medical treatment.
-The goal of safety net clinics is to provide high-quality primary care to their patients to stay healthy or manage existing health conditions.
+The goal of community clinics is to provide high-quality primary care to their patients to stay healthy or manage existing health conditions.
 These full-service health care facilities serve a critical function, offering free or low-cost services based on the patient’s ability to pay that are uniquely tailored to the diverse communities they serve.

 - Sharing best practices

 - Contributing financial support

 Partnership helps transform East Valley Community Health Center